JKirchartz/jkirchartz.github.com/_posts/2014-09-01-glitchy_3bit_dither.md

 # Technical Notes

 `imageData.data` is a [`Uint8ClampedArray`][19], one of the new [Typed Arrays][20] in javascript.
 They're part of the WebGL spec and should be available in all _modern_ browsers.
 This array holds all the data for every pixel in the image, however it's stores 8-bit values, channel-by-channel instead of pixel-by-pixel, that is to say `Uint8ClampedArray` stores the image data like `[R,G,B,A,R,G,B,A,R,G...]`.
-This means that to deal with this array, you're going to have to increment the loop by 4, and handle the channel-values each time like this
+This means that to deal with this array, you're going to have to increment the loop by 4, and handle the channel-values each time like this function that inverts a pixel's color:

 {% highlight javascript %}
     var Uint8Arr = imageData.data;